 What should I bring?

 First and foremost, we recommend a chair and a sleeping bag.
 PLEASE remember, per Twitter user @siegelka, that if you have a warm afternoon/evening in line, that does NOT mean your night will be warm, too!
 Bring layers so you can keep relatively comfortable.
 Be prepared for rain and/or snow if inclement weather is in the forecast – we always bring a tarp with us just in case (and we discuss more rainy line tips in episode 3 of our podcast).
-Consider bringing a portable charger for your phone, but if you forget yours, you can always charge your phone at Starbucks across the street, or downstairs in the concourse at Rockefeller.
+Consider bringing a portable charger for your phone, but if you forget yours, you can always charge your phone at Starbucks across the street.

-DO NOT FORGET YOUR ID!
-If you don’t have an ID, you WILL NOT be given a ticket on Saturday morning!
+DO NOT FORGET YOUR ID & VAX INFO!
+If you don’t have an ID or your vaccination record, you WILL NOT be given a ticket on Saturday morning!

 What should I NOT bring?

-This is another one of those things that’s always different from week-to-week (and shift-to-shift, due to rotating Rockefeller security guards).
-Each guard kinda has their own rules, so what’s okay for the morning may not be allowed at night, or vice versa.
+This is another one of those things that’s always different from week-to-week (and shift-to-shift, due to rotating security guards).
+Each guard kinda has their own rules, so it can be a toss-up.
 Some GENERAL rules of thumb are: Tents and air mattresses are not allowed.
 We’ve seen people get away with both, but it’s always best to prepare for them being restricted.
 Tarps are not allowed to be draped over the barricades, but you can cover yourself with them.
 We’ve seen people get away with draping, too, but make sure you have a Plan B. As of October, 2021: The official NBC rules page has made some updates.
 They advise you CANNOT HAVE lounge chairs, mattresses, sleeping bags, or tents.
 Take this for what it says!

 Where can I pee?

-Restrooms downstairs in the Rockefeller concourse are open from 6am – 11pm daily.
-Delis 48, directly across the street from the line, has a bathroom open until midnight (if you make a purchase, as far as we know).
+Restrooms downstairs in the Rockefeller concourse are open from 8am – 11pm daily.
+Delis 48, on 48th Street, has a bathroom open until midnight (if you make a purchase, as far as we know).
 For the remaining six hours, the nearest access is a block and a half away at a 24-hour McDonald’s @ 6th Ave & W 47th St.